abclive/Lightning/README.md

 ------------
 **Create your first bundle**

 Now you have to create your homepage bundle.
 So go to the Bundles folder and create a new file called Home.php in it.
-Bundles follow strict naming rules, you have to name it with the first letter in capital and the other one in lower case.
-And it have of course to be named as the class name.
+Bundles follow strict naming rules, you have to name it with the first letter in capital and the other ones in lower case.
+And it have of course, to be named as the class name.

-So now create your Home class and make it extends Bundle so you get something like this:
+So now create your Home class and make it extends Bundle so you can get something like this:

 	<?php